 Emerging Concepts in Basic Science

-After great success in 2016, this series highlighting basic dementia science will be a can’t-miss aspect of AAIC 2017.
+This series highlighting basic dementia science will be a can’t-miss aspect of AAIC 2021.

-The Scientific Program Committee introduced the Emerging Concepts series, an innovative aspect of the AAIC program designed specifically for basic dementia science.
+In 2016, the AAIC Scientific Program Committee introduced the Emerging Concepts series, an innovative aspect of the Alzheimer’s Association International Conference program designed specifically for basic dementia science.